 Now that you have a general understanding of return-to-owner programs, the following documents may act as templates as you try to implement or scale up this program at your own organization.
 Keep in mind that there is no exact or perfect form of implementation.
 Using the considerations and program composition notes above, you should use the following only as guidelines or building blocks when creating your own standard operating procedures or documents (both internal and public).

-If you need further assistance or clarification please do not hesitate to reach out to your regional specialist, regional director, or the Best Friends shelter outreach team at firstname.lastname@example.org.
+If you need further assistance or clarification, please reach out to your regional strategist, regional director, or the Best Friends national shelter support team at firstname.lastname@example.org.

 - Tips to help owners find pets themselves